 Markets change rapidly, particularly when housed online, so knowing what channel of your brand strategy you need to develop is important.
 Pretend it is 2006; there’s no point in growing your MySpace strategy when Facebook is about to take over.
 Knowing your marketplace is key to ensuring you’re disruptive and competitive in the right place, at the right time.
 Otherwise, you risk becoming “a monarch king of nothing”.

 More than just KPIs or target sales, you need to set realistic, yet high expectations for yourself and your business in order to see real growth.
 It’s easy to see a small win and rest on your laurels; however, to really get ahead, being content isn’t always profitable.
 You need to ensure that you have the projected expectation of where your business will be, what it will achieve and lead your team to achieve these expectations.

-If you’d like to learn more about creating the perfect brand strategy, SCU Online’s Master of Business Administration (MBA) covers core units in marketing.
+If you’d like to learn more about creating the perfect brand strategy, SCU Online’s Master of Business Administration and MBA in Managing and Leading People covers core units in marketing.
 Offered 100% online and designed with flexibility and convenience in mind, you can study your online Masters degree anytime, anywhere.